 - Third-party/vendor management

-“As much as organisations are focusing on cybersecurity and protecting their data, they’re still behind given the changing landscape, growing sophistication of cyber criminals, evolving regulatory requirements such as GDPR and persistent gaps and process breakdowns that emerge as part of their ongoing transformation projects,” said Andrew Struthers-Kennedy, a Protiviti managing director and global leader of the firm’s IT Audit practise.
+“As much as organizations are focusing on cybersecurity and protecting their data, they’re still behind given the changing landscape, growing sophistication of cyber criminals, evolving regulatory requirements such as GDPR and persistent gaps and process breakdowns that emerge as part of their ongoing transformation projects,” said Andrew Struthers-Kennedy, a Protiviti managing director and global leader of the firm’s IT Audit practice.
 “The bottom line is IT audit cannot let its guard down.”

 Data Management and Governance Jumps to Second Most Important Challenge